kennethjmyers/kennethjmyers.github.io/_posts/2016-05-12-Citibike_data_i.md

     <br>
 </div>

-I figured someone might be interested in the same graph as above but with rides/day/capita (RDC) rather than RDSC (in case you wanted to look at many rides and area uses per day, regardless of the number of stations there).
+I figured someone might be interested in the same graph as above but with rides/day/capita (RDC) rather than RDSC (in case you wanted to look at many rides an area uses per day, regardless of the number of stations there).

 <iframe frameBorder="0"
  src="/assets/citibike_i/fig3.html"